Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Convergence to a mean-field limit

 Note that it is not clear a priori that the process $X$ given in \eqref{eq::controlled} is well-defined.
 Indeed, it is known that the McKean--Vlasov problem \eqref{eq::init1} and \eqref{eq::init2} may admit more than one solution, and it is not known that physical solutions exist for general $\beta \in \mathcal{B}_T$ , although it is known for $\beta$ of the special form $b(t,X_t)$, where $b$ is Lipschitz (see e.g.\ \cite{DIRT,LS}).
 To pin down a meaningful solution concept, we therefore rely on the notion of \emph{minimal solutions} as defined in \eqref{eq:defminimal}.
 By the results of \cite{CRS}, we know that minimal solutions of the uncontrolled system are physical whenever the initial condition $X_{0-}$ is integrable.

-Throughout the following sections $\mathcal{P}(E)$ always denotes the set of probability measures on a Polish space $E$.
-For function spaces etc.~we apply rather standard notation and refer to Section \ref{sec:proofs} for more details.
+Throughout the following sections $\mathcal{P}(E)$ always denotes the set of probability measures on a Polish space $E$ which we endow with the Lévy-Prokhorov metric, i.e., convergence of probability measures is to be understood in the (probabilistic) weak sense.
+For function spaces etc.~we apply rather standard notation and refer to Section \ref{sec:app_notation} for more details.